Electrical and gas safety recalls and warnings

 Testing has identified a manufacturing defect that means the cable’s insulation is not cross-linked.
 Therefore, no sizes or configurations of power cable with RE110 insulation - including all SDI sizes 10mm2 to 630mm2 and multicore sizes 6mm2 to 50mm2 - comply with relevant safety standards.

 The cable's mechanical properties greatly reduce with increasing temperature.
-This can allow access to live parts if the cable is subject to pressure such as from cable fixings or weight of other cables, which can potentially cause personal injury or fire.
+This can allow access to live parts if the cable is subject to pressure such as from cable fixings or the weight of other cables, which can potentially cause personal injury or fire.

 Inbuilt gas heaters